gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v22.3.0.0 2015-01-13 Added input checks to 'Resize Designators' script, closes #170. v22.2.3.0 2015-01-13 Fixed bug which stopped script central from running.
+v22.3.1.0 2015-01-14 Moved some declarations ('Dim') of variables from top of functions to just before where they are first used.
+Stopped the 'NumberSchematics.vbs' and 'PushProjectParametersToSchematics.vbs' script from locking up Altium if the script threw an exception.
+Added 'Option Explicit' to the 'PushProjectParametersToSchematics.vbs' script. v22.3.0.0 2015-01-13 Added input checks to 'Resize Designators' script, closes #170. v22.2.3.0 2015-01-13 Fixed bug which stopped script central from running.
 Added 'Option Epxlicit' to even more scripts. v22.2.2.0 2015-01-08 Added the 'Option Explicit' keyword to more script files.
 More script files now use the enhances 'StdErr()' sub that passes in the variable 'ModuleName'.
 Updated image in README with a newer screenshot, closes #137.